wp-plugins/count-per-day/readme.txt

 * More information about GeoIP on http://www.maxmind.com/app/geoip_country

 == Changelog ==

+= 3.0 =

++ New: use now default WordPress database functions to be compatible to e.g. multi-db plugins
++ New: backup of your counter data
++ New: collect entries of counter table per month and per post to reduce the database and speed up the statistics
++ New: functions and shortcodes [CPD_DAY_MOST_READS] [CPD_DAY_MOST_USERS] to shows days with most reads/visitors
++ New: option to cut referrer on ? to not store query string
++ New: parameter '$postsonly' for 'getMostVisitedPosts' function to list single posts and pages only
++ New: flags for Moldavia and Nepal
++ New laguage: Norwegian, thanks to Stein Ivar Johnsen and Tore Johnny Bråtveit
++ New laguage: Azerbaijani, thanks to Bohdan Zograf
++ New laguage: Japanese, thanks to Juno Hayami
++ Bugfix: visitors per month list
++ Change: some function parameters
++ Change: little memory optimizing
++ Change: visitors currently online and notes now manages per option, without seperate tables in database
++ Change: design updated
++ Change: old bar charts deleted

 = 2.17 =
 + Bugfix: JavaScript error on dashboard page, boxes not movable